Sam-Chhabra/ML-Demand-Prediction-Prophet-XGBoost/README.md

 The objective is to forecast the **cumulative weight of incoming raw material deliveries (`rm_id`)** from **January 1, 2025 to May 31, 2025**, for any specified end date within this range.

 Unlike traditional forecasting tasks, this problem emphasizes **conservative predictions**, as overestimating available materials may disrupt smelting operations.
-Therefore, evaluation is performed using **Quantile Loss at α = 0.2**, which penalizes overestimation four times more than underestimation  [oai_citation:3‡Machine_learning_task_for_TDT4173.pdf](sediment://file_00000000e010724687abf9fe47e0cb75).
+Therefore, evaluation is performed using **Quantile Loss at α = 0.2**, which penalizes overestimation four times more than underestimation.

 The final system produces **non-decreasing cumulative forecasts** for each material, aligned with operational constraints.